700 Children's® – A Blog by Pediatric Experts

 Common Myths of Living Donation

-The donor needs to be related to the recipient.
+• Myth: The donor needs to be related to the recipient.
 Not true!
 Donors can be unrelated friends, neighbors, or even strangers!
-The donor’s blood type must match the recipient’s blood type to start the work up.

-Living Donors will need to take medicine or alter their diet for the rest of their lives.
-In most cases, living donors will not need to take any additional medication.
-Like everyone, all living donors will be encouraged to eat a healthy diet and be physically active.
+• Myth: Living Donors will need to take medicine or alter their diet for the rest of their lives.
+In most cases, living donors will not need to take any medication.

-Living Donors will receive compensation for donating their kidney.
-Living donors cannot receive any type of monetary compensation.
-However, their medical expenses and follow-up visits will be paid for by the recipient’s insurance.
-There are resources available for donors that are reviewed during the donor’s medical work up and evaluation.
+• Myth: Living Donors will receive compensation for donating their kidney.
+Living donors cannot receive any type of monetary compensation from the recipient’s family.
+However, medical expenses and follow-up visits related to organ donation will be paid for by the recipient’s insurance.
+There are additional resources available for donors that are reviewed during the donor’s medical work up and evaluation.

 I don’t know anyone with kidney disease in need of a transplant, but I want to help.

 Consider becoming an organ donor.
 You can register online at https://www.donatelife.net/ to be a deceased donor after death.
-Or, you can contact your local comprehensive transplant center to donate your kidney to an individual in need now.
-In the central Ohio area, you can contact visit The Ohio State University Wexner Medical Center’s website on living kidney donation https://wexnermedical.osu.edu/transplant/content/living-kidney-donation.
+You can also contact your local comprehensive transplant center to donate your kidney to an individual in need now.
+In the central Ohio area, you can visit The Ohio State University Wexner Medical Center’s website on living kidney donation.

 All Topics